 In this article, we are going to cover how you can cut your heating bill using space heaters!

 Quick answer: Space heaters save you at least $162 yearly if you reduce your central heater’s temperature by more than 8°F (4.4°C) and supply heat using two space heaters.
-If you use just one space heater to supply heat, your heating bill reduces by at least $324 a year.
+If you use just one space heater to supply heat, your heating bill is reduced by at least $324 a year.

 Let’s have a closer look and see how space heaters can save you money.
 Also, we’re going to look at different scenarios and see when heating with space heaters is worth it and when it isn’t!